hyphennan/First_intern_project-Dashboard-/README.md

 Internship project focused on building a Streamlit-based dashboard for visualizing and analyzing turbine performance data, operational KPIs, and revenue trends using SQLAlchemy and Altair.

-## Technologies Used
+#Technologies Used:
-- Python
+- Python: Main programming language for backend logic.
-- Streamlit
+- Streamlit: Used for creating interactive, web-based dashboards.
-- SQLAlchemy
+- SQLAlchemy: ORM for database interactions.
-- Altair
+- Altair: Visualization library used for creating interactive charts and graphs.
-- Microsoft SQL Server
+- Microsoft SQL Server: Database used to store turbine operational data.

 ## Project Description
 This dashboard connects to a SQL Server database, processes turbine operational data, and visualizes key metrics such as wind speed, active power, revenue generation, and performance load factor (PLF).